cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3.2.
 Win32 environment, rights for installation and usage, Java-Runtime
      ------------------------------------------------------------------
-CrypTool 1.4.31 is supported to run under Windows 7.
+CT1 v 1.4.31 was written to run under the operating system Windows 7.
 CrypTool requires a Win32 environment, which is also available in 64-bit Win-7.
+CT1 also runs under Windows 8 (Win-8).

 Some functions like ANIMAL, ECC demonstration, ... [see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >= 1.5).